danny-rashd/TempCheck/README.md

 # TempCheck
- A web application that visualizes temperature with login and registration page
+ A web application that can visualize temperature data temperature over time with registration and login page